CaroPoschen/course-projects-assignments/README.md

 # Course Projects and Assignments

-My projects and assignments from my master's studies from different courses.
+Some of my projects and assignments from my master's studies from different courses.